SayakaNogawa/P4-Train-a-Smartcab-to-Drive-project/report/Report.md

 - `next_waypoint`<br>
   I choose this state because we can not directly choose destination and next waypoint informs which way we would prefer to travel.

 I don't include deadline.
-There are a lot of possible deadline values so it will be large in memory.
+There are a lot of possible deadline values, thus it will be large in memory.
+Additionally, the deadline could possibly influence the agent in making illegal moves when the deadline is near.

 ### 3\.
 Implement a Q-Learning Driving Agent